Why Are Golf Balls So Expensive? (11 Best Reasons)

 8. Golf Balls Are Indispensable

-You cannot go fishing without a fishing rod, and the same case applies to golf.
+You cannot go fishing without a fishing rod; the same applies to golf.
 Expensive or cheap, you need several golf balls for each game if you are to play golf.

-The manufacturers exploit this necessity by setting the minimum price at a specific threshold that is usually above most people’s reach.
+The manufacturers exploit this necessity by setting the minimum price at a specific threshold, usually above most people’s reach.

 Making it cheaper would ruin the market and bring unfair competition.
-Even if the price is high, you will work harder to ensure you afford the golf balls, since the game cannot proceed without them.
+Even if the price is high, you will work harder to ensure you can afford the golf balls since the game cannot proceed without them.

 9. Can’t Play Without Them